petek222/LatinScansion/README.md

 LatinScansionDriver.cpp that will maintain a main execution branch for the class.

 The ambition is to eventually implement this into an iOS app using Objective-C/Swift for the app store, for greater consumption and use in high-school Latin courses.
+The Application will also hopefully include declension/verbal conjugation references, and a step-by-step output of scansion process for better instruction.
 If you are interested in contributing to this project, contact me.
 Also feel free to pull/push code as desired if you write something that could help.

 “forsan et haec olim meminisse iuvabit." -Vergil